Metal Storm logo

 2016 — Considering that the music on the album is not very gory, the "blood spatter" of pink flamingo wings is quite clever.
 Fun fact: A group of flamingos is called a "flamboyant," and you can see the world's biggest flamboyant at Lake Nakuru in Kenya, where the cover's photograph was taken.
 (Artist/Photographer: Frank Maddocks)

-2014 — I really like this image.
-It's a common sight in so many of our houses, on windowsills and the like, and yet few of us have probably ever taken a close look.
+2014 — For such a common sight in so many windowsills, I bet not many folks have ever taken a closer look at this particular death that surrounds them in their own home.
 Isn't it odd how flies reach their demise upside-down?
-That said, the album title, which describes an irrational fear of 666, is a dumb word, and seems to make a mockery of the phobia it describes.
-And what does a dead fly have to do with anything?
+That said, the album title, which describes an irrational fear of 666, is kind of a dumb word and seems to mock the phobia it describes.
 (Artist/Photographer: Jürgen Bartsch)

 38. An Autumn - Lost

 2010 — What a glorious bird.
-Like a better version of Rush's "Fly By Night."
+Like a more impressive version of Rush's "Fly By Night."
 (Photographer: John Ross)

 2009 — I get the feeling many Renaissance sculptors would have been hardcore metalheads.
-Based on the sculpture "Perseus with the Head of Medusa" by Benvenuto Cellini, revealed in 1554.
+Based on the sculpture "Perseus with the Head of Medusa" by Benvenuto Cellini in 1554.
 (Photographer: Gianfrancesco A)

 2006